MysteriousMilk/NS2_CombatPlusPlus/README.md

 # NS2 Combat++

 ## Overview
 The intent of this mod is to bring back a gameplay type similar to the original Natural Selection Combat Mod, bring in some aspects from the Natural Selection 2 Combat Game and add in some fresh ideas.

-This mod is still in very early stages.
-Below is a list of what's been completed and what still needs to be done.
+## Latest Changes

+1/7/2018 - Sentries now work without the battery.

+12/30/2017 - Modified Builder to have a 'Create' mode.
+Marines can now place structures.
+Lots of polish on the Marine Buy Menu.

 ## Status
+Just a rough status list of things have been completed and things that need to still be implemented.
 - [x] Modify gameplay to remove the need for commander (game starts without commander, command stations/hives cannot be used by the player)
 - [x] Modify spawn structures (Marines now start with an armory, still debating this as it can be built later)
 - [x] Remove Marine Infantry Portals and added a spawn queue not tied to a structure.
 Marines spawn near the command station.
 The same holo-effect buildup is used from the IP spawn effect